-When a court orders one party in a marriage to make spousal support payments to the other, the amount of time that the award will continue for (months, years, lifetime) is based on the above factors.
-Most of the time, spousal support awards are temporary, which means that payments are made from one spouse to the other only until the point that the court believes the receiving spouse should be able to provide sufficient income independently.
-However, permanent awards are possible in cases where the couple has been married for many years, or the maintenance-receiving spouse is of an age where seeking employment and income is unreasonable.
-In all cases, spousal support will automatically be terminated if either party dies, or if the alimony-receiving spouse remarries.
+When a court orders one party in a marriage to make spousal support payments to the other, the amount of time that the award will continue for (months, years, lifetime) is based on one or more of the above factors.
+Most of the time, spousal support awards are temporary, which means that payments are made from one spouse to the other only until the point in which the court believes the receiving spouse should be able to provide sufficient income independently.
+Permanent awards are possible in cases wherein the couple has been married for many years, or the receiving spouse is of an age where seeking employment and income not feasible.
+In all cases, spousal support is automatically terminated if either party dies, or if the receiving spouse remarries.

 Changing a Spousal Support Award at a Later Date

 While some issues in a divorce judgement cannot be modified at a later date, the details of a spousal support award can be changed when circumstances warrant an adjustment.
-For example, if a spouse that is paying spousal support loses his or her job or suffers a significant financial loss, amending a spousal support award may be sensible.
-To modify a spousal support order, a petition for modification of support must be filed.
+For example, if a spouse that is paying spousal support loses his or her job or suffers a significant financial loss, amending a spousal support award may be reasonable and necessary.
+To modify a spousal support order, a petition for modification must be filed with the court.